raffaelladevita/clas12-timeline/README.md

         * graph of the average value of X versus segment number
     * see the supplementary scripts section for some helpful scripts to upload timelines to the webserver

+* `groovy qaPlot.groovy $dataset [$useFT]`
+  * reads `outdat.${dataset}/data_table.dat` and generates `outmon/monitorElec.hipo`
+    * within this hipo file, there is one directory for each run, containing several
+      plots:
+      * `grA*`: N/F vs. file number (the `A` notation is so it appears first in the online timeline front-end)
+      * `grF*`: F vs. file number
+      * `grN*`: N vs. file number
+      * `grT*`: livetime vs. file number
+    * if `$useFT` is set, it will use FT electrons instead

+### Automated QA of Normalized Electron Yield
+This section will run the automated QA of the electron yield; it will ultimately generate QA timelines, and a `json` file which is used for the manual followup QA

+* Determine epoch lines
+  * At the moment, this step is manual, but could be automated in a future release
+  * You need to generate `epochs.${dataset}.txt`, which is a list epoch boundary lines
+    * Each line should contain two numbers: the first run of the epoch, and the last run of the epoch
+    * If you do not want to use epoch lines, execute `echo "0 1000000" > epochs.${dataset}.txt`; this is a trick to ensure every run is in a single epoch
+  * To help determine where to draw the epoch boundaries, execute `mkTree.sh $dataset`
+    * this script, in conjunction with `readTree.C`, will build a `ROOT` tree and draw N/F vs. file index, along with the current epoch boundary lines (if defined)
+      * other plots will be drawn, including N/F vs. run number (as a 2d histogram), along with plots for the Faraday Cup
+      * the N/F plots are helpful in determining where to put the epoch boundary lines
+      * look at N/F and identify where the average value "jumps": this typically occurs at the same time for all 6 sectors, but you should check all 6 regardless
+      * the decision of where to put the epoch boundary lines is currently done manually, but could be automated in a future release

+* `groovy qaCut.groovy $dataset [$useFT]`
+  * reads `outmon/monitorElec.hipo`, along with `epochs.${dataset}.txt`, to build
+    timelines for the online monitor
+  * if `$useFT` is set, it will use FT electrons instead
+  * the runs are organized into epochs, wherein each:
+    * calculate N/F quartiles
+      * `mq`: middle quartile, the overall median N/F
+      * `lq`: lower quartile, the median N/F below `mq`
+      * `uq`: upper quartile, the median N/F above `mq`
+    * QA cut lines are set using an interquartile range (IQR) rule: `cutFactor` * IQR, where `cutFactor` adjusts the overall width of the cuts (currently set to `3.0`)
+      * this is done for each sector individually
+      * at this point, the automatic QA is initiated; results are stored in `outdat.${dataset}/qaTree.json`
+  * timelines are generated (which can be uploaded to the webserver):
+    * QA timeline
+      * timeline is the 'pass fraction': the fraction of files in a run which pass QA cuts
+      * 6 timelines are plotted simultaneously: one for each sector
+      * click any point to show the corresponding graphs and histograms of N/F, N, F, and livetime
+    * QA timeline "epoch view"
+      * this is a timeline used to evaluate how the QA cuts look overall, for each epoch
+      * the timeline is just a list of the 6 sectors; clicking on one of them will show plots of N/F, N, F, and livetime, for each epoch
+        * the horizontal axis of these plots is a file index, defined as the run number plus a small offset (<1) proportional to the file number
+      * the N/F plots include the cut lines: here you can zoom in and see how well-defined the cut lines are for each epoch
+        * if there are any significant 'jumps' in the N/F value, the cut lines may be appear to be too wide: this indicates an epoch boundary line needs to be drawn at the step in N/F
+    * Several other timelines are generated as well, such as standard deviation of the number of electrons

 ## Supplementary Scripts